aws/s2n-tls/docs/USAGE-GUIDE.md

 The callback function take as an input s2n connection, which received ClientHello and context provided in **s2n_config_set_client_hello_cb**.
-The callback can get any ClientHello infromation from the connection and use **s2n_connection_set_config** call to change the config of the connection.
+The callback can get any ClientHello information from the connection and use **s2n_connection_set_config** call to change the config of the connection.

 If any of the properties of the connection were changed based on server_name